tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-Blob-Expiry.md

 -   Set Expiry can only be set on a file not a directory.

--   Set expiry with expiryOption as "Absolute" and expiryTime given in past is not allowed.
+-   Set expiry with expiryTime given in past is not allowed.

--    Set expiry with expiryOption as “Never” and expiryTime non-null should fail will fail.
+-   ExpiryTime should not be specified with expiryOption as “Never” .

 ## See Also
  [Authentication for the Azure Storage Services](Authentication-for-the-Azure-Storage-Services.md)